patrick91/h-ghost-theme/README.md

 **Ghunt is based on Casper and utilizes the power of Grunt & Bower to jumpstart your theme development**

+## Features
+* Follows Ghost theme best practices
-Develop your new theme the way you want to.
-Ghunt comes with a basic layout based on Casper with normalize.css & modernizr.js included.
-Ghunt uses live reload to make the theme development process easier.
-It uses usemin to minify & concat your assets to optimize your production build.
+* Develop your new theme the way you want to
+* Basic layout based on Casper with normalize.css & modernizr.js included
+* Uses sass pre processing & autoprefixer post processing for css
+* Use Bower to install a front-end framework or other assets
+* live reload to make the theme development process easier
+* usemin to minify & concat your assets
+* imagemin & svgmin to compress images
+* rev for browser caching
+* Production builds follow best practice & optimized for maximum performance

 ## Prerequisites
 1. Node.js